 - Preheat oven to 400 degrees Fahrenheit.

-- Spread equally 2 tablespoons of hummus, then add shredded cheese, broccoli florets, and sauteed seasoned vegetables.
+- Spread equally 2 to 3 tablespoons of hummus, then add shredded cheese, broccoli florets, and sauteed vegetables.

-- Bake for 20 minutes or until the crust begins to get a golden color, and the cheese is completely melted.
+- Bake for 20 minutes or until the crust begins to get a golden color, and the cheese is completely melted and bubbly.

 - Serve immediately!

-Would you look at that hummus color?
+Hummus with Beets is the best.
+Would you look at that stunning sexy color?
 Every time I make it, I am amazed at how perfect it looks.